Everybody has the possibility to trade CFDs on bitcoin with Plus500 (availability subject to regulations).

 If you are interested in trading bitcoin on Plus500, then you have to make a minimum deposit of $100.
 You can start trading cryptocurrencies with a leverage.

-One advantage of the cryptocurrency market is, that it is open all the time which means you can trade it 24/7, whenever you want excluding Sundays at 13:00-14:00 UTC.
+One advantage of the cryptocurrency market is, that it is open all the time which means you can trade it 24/7, whenever you want except for one hour on Sundays.

 What is Plus500